RasaHQ/rasa-demo/data/nlu/responses.md

 ## faq
 * faq/opensource_cost
   - The Rasa machine learning framework is open source!
-We strive to provide well-maintained and documented open source tools, allowing all makers to build the best AI assistants without friction.\nIn addition to that,  we offer the free toolset [Rasa X](https://rasa.com/docs/rasa-x/) and paid Rasa Enterprise   subscriptions.\n\nYou can find out more [here](https://rasa.com/product/pricing/)  about the plans and pricing.
+We strive to provide well-maintained and documented open source tools, allowing all makers to build the best AI assistants without friction.
+In addition to that,  we offer the free toolset [Rasa X](https://rasa.com/docs/rasa-x/) and paid Rasa Enterprise   subscriptions.
+You can find out more [here](https://rasa.com/product/pricing/)  about the plans and pricing.

 ## chitchat
 * chitchat/ask_builder